ethereum/go-ethereum/docs/fundamentals/command-line-options.md

           HTTP-RPC server listening port

     --http.rpcprefix value                                                 ($GETH_HTTP_RPCPREFIX)
-          HTTP path path prefix on which JSON-RPC is served.
+          HTTP path prefix on which JSON-RPC is served.
 Use '/' to serve on all paths.

     --http.vhosts value                 (default: "localhost")             ($GETH_HTTP_VHOSTS)
           Comma separated list of virtual hostnames from which to accept requests (server